regidf12/Vedmenko_telegram_bot/README.md

 You will also need a token to run your bot

 ## Usege :information_source:
 The token can be obtained in the community settings, you can also log in through your profile.
-Insert the token into the config file.
+Insert the token into the config.py file.

     TOKEN = ''
 To send notifications to admins, use their id